Ypologist/KryptoNyte/INSTALL.md

 The KryptoNyte RISC-V processor development environment consists of modular installation scripts that provide comprehensive toolchain setup with intelligent tool detection and upgrade capabilities.

+## Supported Platforms
+Currently only Ubuntu 24.04 is known to work both native and under Windows WSL.

 ## Installation Scripts

 ### 📦 **Basic Development Tools**